tomviering/ill-behaved-learning-curves/README.md

 ```
 git clone https://github.com/tomviering/ill-behaved-learning-curves.git
 ```
-2. **Optional:** navigate to the root directory of the project and execute
+2. **Optional:** navigate to the root directory of the project and execute in Matlab
 ```
 download_dependencies('all')
 ```